Wisconsin man confesses to murdering wife 13 years after she went missing, cops say

 HUMAN REMAINS FOUND IN COLORADO OILFIELD BELONG TO GIRL, 12, WHO DISAPPEARED ALMOST 35 YEARS AGO

-Sunday was the 13th anniversary of Shultz’s disappearance when she was last seen Aug.
+Sunday was the 13th anniversary of Shultz’s disappearance when she was last seen, on Aug.
 4, 2006, leaving the couple’s Columbia apartment.

 At the time of her disappearance, Comfort told police that Shultz left on foot, officials said in a news release.
 Less than three weeks after she went missing, Comfort filed for divorce.

-In court documents obtained by FOX6, Comfort told authorities in Wisconsin that Shultz was "frantic," "yelling," and "swinging her arms at him" after the couple got into a fight about an alleged drug deal 13 years ago.
+In court documents obtained by FOX6, Comfort told authorities in Wisconsin that Shultz was "frantic," "yelling" and "swinging her arms at him" after the couple got into a fight about an alleged drug deal.
 Comfort told police in a probable cause statement he grabbed Shultz and "took her to the ground, and strangled her" before placing her body in a garbage bag that he tossed in a dumpster.

-He later told officers that he only filed a missing person’s report the next day after his mother-in-law, Debra Shultz, asked him where her daughter's whereabouts.
+He later told officers that he only filed a missing person’s report the next day after his mother-in-law, Debra Shultz, asked him about her daughter's whereabouts.

 “Keith had it down to an art of lying and smiling," she told WKOW on Monday.